Alert Status Overview

 Acknowledging an Alert

-Administrators can acknowledge an active alert to show that someone has noted the alert and might be investigating.
+Administrators can acknowledge an active alert to show that someone is already investigating it.
 You can acknowledge an alert from the Alerts page or the Monitors > Alerts area.

 To acknowledge an alert: